apache/maven/src/site/markdown/configuring.md

 few enhancements.
 Contrary to standard properties file, those files are UTF-8 encoded.

-### File inclusion
+### File Inclusion

 Additional files can be loaded using the special `${includes}` key.
-The associated value is a comma separated list of additional files to include.
+The associated value is a comma-separated list of additional files to include.
 Each item may be enclosed in quotes to gracefully include spaces.
 Items are trimmed before being loaded.
 If the first character of an item is a question mark, the load will silently fail if the file does not exist.